nikcheerla/graph-lab-apcs/README.md

 Graph-Lab
 ===========

-Graph Lab, modeled of APCS Picture Lab, for AP Computer Science classes.
+Graph Lab, modeled off of APCS Picture Lab, for AP Computer Science classes.

 <h3>About the project</h3>
 This project is the last lab for computer science, first semester.